-The NMFS Administrator, Northeast Region made a preliminary determination that the proposed Sector Operations Plan, Sector Agreement, and proposed Sector TAC are consistent with Amendment 13, the FMP, and applicable laws.
-Staff from the Sustainable Fisheries Division and Fishery Statistics Division and staff responsible for implementation of NEPA reviewed the pertinent information.
-Establishment of the TACs involved scientists with specialties in population dynamics, stock assessment methods, and demersal resources.
-In accordance with the FMP regulations, the RA will make a final determination after obtaining public comment.
+The NMFS Administrator, Northeast Region made a preliminary determination that the Sector Proposal is consistent with the FMP and applicable laws.
+Staff from the Sustainable Fisheries Division and Fishery Statistics Division, as well as staff responsible for implementation of the National Environmental Policy Act (NEPA) reviewed the pertinent information.
+Establishment of the overall target TACs involved scientists with specialties in population dynamics, stock assessment methods, and demersal resources.
+In accordance with the FMP regulations, the Regional Administrator will make a final determination after obtaining public comment.

-Executive Order 13132 (Federalism)
+E.O.
+13132 (Federalism)

-This EO established nine fundamental federalism principles for Federal agencies to follow when developing and implementing actions with federalism implications.
-The EO also lists a series of policy-making criteria to which Federal agencies must adhere when formulating and implementing policies that have federalism implications.
-However, no federalism issues or implications have been identified relative to the measures proposed in the Approval of the Georges Bank Cod Hook Sector Operations Plan.
-This action does not contain policies with federalism implications sufficient to warrant preparation of an assessment under EO 13132.
+This E.O. established nine fundamental federalism principles for Federal agencies to follow when developing and implementing actions with federalism implications.
+The E.O. also lists a series of policy making criteria to which Federal agencies must adhere when formulating and implementing policies that have federalism implications.
+However, no federalism issues or implications have been identified relative to the measures proposed in the Approval of the .
+This action does not contain policies with federalism implications sufficient to warrant preparation of an assessment under E.O.
+13132.
 The affected states have been closely involved in the development of the proposed management measures through their representation on the Council (all affected states are represented as voting members of at least one Regional Fishery Management Council).
 No comments were received from any state officials relative to any federalism implications that may be associated with this action.

-Executive Order 13158 (Marine Protected Areas (MPAs))
+E.O.
+13158 (Marine Protected Areas (MPAs))

-The EO on MPAs requires Federal agencies whose actions affect the natural or cultural resources that are protected by an MPA to identify such actions and, to the extent permitted by law and to the maximum extent practicable, in taking such actions to avoid harm to the natural and cultural resources that are protected by an MPA.
-The EO directs Federal agencies to refer to the MPAs identified in a list developed and maintained by the Departments of Commerce and Interior.
-As of the date of submission of this document, the List of MPAs has not yet been developed.
-No further guidance related to this EO is available at this time.
+The Executive Order on MPAs requires Federal agencies whose actions affect the natural or cultural resources that are protected by an MPA to identify such actions and, to the extent permitted by law and to the maximum extent practicable, in taking such actions, avoid harm to the natural and cultural resources that are protected by an MPA.
+The E.O. directs Federal agencies to refer to the MPAs identified in a list developed and maintained by the Departments of Commerce and Interior.
+As of the date of submission of this document, however, the List of MPAs has not yet been developed.
+No further guidance related to this E.O. is available at this time.